-In many jurisdictions, courts will often find signatures made on differing copies valid even if there is not a counterpart clause in the contract.
+In many jurisdictions, courts will often find signatures made on differing copies valid even if there is not counterpart clauses in the contract.
 Despite this fact, it is advisable to include this short and easy clause when drafting the contract.

-The primary reason to include a counterpart clause is in the interest of avoiding litigation over an issue that can easily be handled by the addition of a simple clause while drafting the contract.
+The primary reason to include counterpart clauses is in the interest of avoiding litigation over an issue that can easily be handled by the addition of a simple clause while drafting the contract.
 The addition of a counterpart clause will prevent any party from trying to assert that the contract is invalid because there isn’t a single copy with all of the parties’ signatures.
-Including a counterpart clause, while not necessary, does reduce risk.
+Including counterpart clauses, while not necessary, does reduce risk.

 Counterpart clauses are especially useful for contracts with many parties that are unable to be physically present to sign.
 Often, it will not be possible to get all parties in the same room at the same time to sign a contract.
 A counterpart clause overcomes that obstacle.
 Conversely, a counterpart clause will be irrelevant if all parties are able to meet to sign a single copy of the contract.

-Typically, a counterpart clause is generally considered a “neutral” clause that doesn’t significantly benefit either party.
+Typically, counterpart clauses are generally considered “neutral” clauses that don’t significantly benefit either party.
 However, if one party is more likely to need to enforce the agreement as against the other party, a counterpart clause can remove one potential defense or argument of the other party that the contract is void or unenforceable.

 Model Counterparts Clause